 Early Life

 George Leon Argyros was born on February 4, 1937, in Detroit, Michigan.
 His family moved to Pasadena, California, when he was 11.
-Argyros is a second-generation American citizen of Greek descent.
-He supported himself through high school and college, working as a paperboy and grocery clerk.
-He graduated from Chapman University in 1959 with a degree in business and economics.
+He is a second-generation American citizen with grandparents who emigrated from Greece.

 Rise to Success